DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/endpoints/authorize.md

 ```

 ## .NET client library
-You can use the [IdentityModel](https://identitymodel.readthedocs.io) client library to programmatically access the discovery endpoint from .NET code.
+You can use the [IdentityModel](https://identitymodel.readthedocs.io) client library to programmatically create authorize request URLs from .NET code.

 ```cs
 var ru = new RequestUrl("https://demo.duendesoftware.com/connect/authorize");